-Ten agencies: Criminal Justice Information Authority, Department of Agriculture, Department of Central Management Services, Department of Human Services, Department of Public Health, Department of Revenue, Department of Transportation, Eastern Illinois University, Illinois State University, and Western Illinois University had not adequately developed or tested recovery plans to provide for continuation of critical computer operations in the event of a disaster.
+Nine agencies - Department on Aging, Department of Central Management Services, Department of Natural Resources, Department of Revenue, Department of Transportation, Department of Veterans' Affairs, Eastern Illinois University, Office of the State Fire Marshal and Illinois State University - had not adequately developed or tested recovery plans to provide for continuation of critical computer operations in the event of a disaster.
 We recommended that these agencies develop and test disaster contingency plans.

-Four agencies: The Department of Central Management Services, Department of Public Health, Department of Transportation and Western Illinois University had not established adequate controls for securing its computer resources.
-We recommended that these agencies evaluate their computer environments and ensure adequate security controls exist to safeguard computer resources.
+Six agencies - Big Muddy River Correctional Center, Department of Central Management Services, Department of Employment Security, Department of Transportation, Office of the State Fire Marshal and University of Illinois - had not established adequate controls for securing its computer resources.
+We recommended that these agencies evaluate their computer environments and ensure adequate security controls and policies exist to safeguard computer resources.

 Agency officials generally concurred with our recommendations concerning these issues.

 The Information Systems Audit Division also maintains the computer system environment for the office.

 As of December 2009, there were 103 employees.
 90 were located in the Springfield Office and 13 in the Chicago Office.